mnebuerquo/dotfiles/readme.md

 if anyone gives you an install command ending in `| sh`, don't do it.
 Split it into two separate commands instead.

+This will install the latest version of git, so it requires sudo.

 ```bash
 wget https://raw.githubusercontent.com/mnebuerquo/dotfiles/master/web-install.sh
 sh web-install.sh